qbss/installit/README.md

               2: Name of the file, per the URL, to download.
               3: Desired name of the file to be Downloaded.
               4: The permissions (mode), such as 755 or 644.
-              5: The file's owner and group, such as 0 or $USER.
+              5: The file's owner, such as 0 or $USER.
+              6: The file's group, such as 1000.

 EXAMPLE:    sudo insit -B dev -U -C miscellaneous mfw /usr/bin/mfw 755 0
             sudo insit -U notify-upgrade lspkg lsbins apt-undo-install